In the United States and Canada, obesity has become a serious health problem.

-A nutritionist will help you develop a diet including fibre-filled foods, lean meats, fresh fruits and veggies, along with healthy fats.
-You will also learn what foods to avoid, such as those containing refined sugar, trans fats and simple carbs.
+A nutritionist will help you develop a diet including fiber-filled foods, lean meats, fresh fruits, and veggies, along with healthy fats.
+You will also learn what foods to avoid, such as those containing refined sugar, trans fats, and simple carbs.

 Supplements for Obesity